-Playlist for The Media Squat with Douglas Rushkoff - July 13, 2009
+Favoriting The Media Squat with Douglas Rushkoff: Playlist from July 13, 2009 Favoriting

 The Media Squat is freeform, bottom-up, open source radio looking towards similarly open source, bottom-up solutions to some of the problems engendered by our relentlessly top-down society.